AmirHosseinKarimi1997/ChargeStations/GreenFlux/README.md

-# GreenFlux Assignment
+# Test Project

-This is GreenFlux solution which is created with ASP.NET Core following the principles of Clean Architecture.
+This is a test project which is created with ASP.NET Core following the principles of Clean Architecture.

 ## Technologies